misterlister/staticSiteGenerator/README.md

 # staticSiteGenerator

-A Python program that can generate a static site
+A Python program that can convert Markdown documents into HTML